googlearchive/seed-element/README.md

-untitled-element
+seed-element
 ================

-See the [component page](http://polymerlabs.github.io/untitled-element) for more information.
+See the [component page](http://polymerlabs.github.io/seed-element) for more information.

 ## Getting Started

-We've put together a [guide to untitled-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.